andyguo0228/8-Week-SQL-Challenge/Case Study 2 - Pizza Runner/pizza_runner.md

 | 10 | Meatlovers: 2xBacon,Beef,2xCheese,Chicken,Pepperoni,Salami |
 | 10 | Meatlovers: Bacon,BBQ Sauce,Beef,Cheese,Chicken,Mushrooms,Pepperoni,Salami |

-6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?
+**6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?**

 ```sql
 SELECT * FROM (